peilingjiang/blog-jpl/content/_index.md

 Peiling is a media arts and design student studying in NYU, Tisch School of the Arts.
 With a background of product design, and undergraduate research assistant experience in MIT Media Lab, he's practices include industrial design and computational design, HCI, user research, and creative programming.

-- Search by tags: IMA / Fall19<br>
+- Search by tags: IMA / Fall19 / Final<br>
 - Search by categories: Reading / Project

 🙆‍♂️ More information will be updated soon.